7shi/dante-la-el/Inferno/MT/compare-en.md

 to whom if thou wilt thereafter ascend,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">121</td><td>
-To the steps then if you will want to climb,
+To which, then, if you will want to ascend,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">121</td><td>
 To which, if you wish to ascend,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">121</td><td>
-To those people, if you will want to rise
+To which, then, if you will want to climb,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">121</td><td>
-To which then if you will want to ascend,
+To which, then, if you will want to ascend,
 </td></tr>
 <tr><td>DeepL</td><td align="right">121</td><td>
 To whom then if thou wilt ascend,